openjdk/valhalla-docs/site/design-notes/parametric-vm/parametric-vm.md

 whole static call tree, independent of JIT inlining decisions.

-> Note that a method can be parametric over any kind of anchor, even the `PARAM_Class` kind.
+> Note that a method can be parametric over any kind of anchor, even the `ANCHOR_Class` kind.
 Although it seems odd to give a class anchor to a method, it is the most natural and efficient thing to do, in the common case where a class has just one specialization anchor (representing one group of type variables) shared